LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

-On Tuesday, LaMonte Wade Jr (.792 slugging percentage in past 10 games, including three home runs) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 9:45 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .654 in his past 10 games, including three home runs -- will be in action for the San Francisco Giants against the San Diego Padres, with Matt Waldron on the mound, on September 27 at 9:45 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Padres.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 Sportsbook Promo Codes